mjkodkks/vue-paint-numbers/README.md

 ```
 3. done

-or you need to use your own custom color
+or you need to use your own custom color for global
 ```js
 import { createApp } from 'vue'
 import App from './App.vue'